WeMakecc/gitbook-template/en/BOM.md

 # BOM {#bom}

-This is a template for a BOM list.
+Here you can find a template for a BOM list.
+This could turn particularly helpful when creating a list of the materials needed to make a project.

 > The following layout requires the [`layout-tags`](https://github.com/WeMakecc/gitbook-plugin-layout-tags) plugin